alexdalgleishmorel/550-f24-project/README.md

 docker exec -it python-app bash
 ```

-Then you can run any python files here in the intial directory, for example:

 ***For PySpark to work on the container, you need to run:***
 ```
 export JAVA_HOME=/usr/lib/jvm/java-17-openjdk-arm64